 MP for Sheffield South East

-Clive Betts is the Labour (Co-op) MP for Sheffield South East, first elected in 1992.
-He currently sits on the Speaker's Conference, the Public Accounts Committee and the Panel of Chairs, and previously chaired the House of Commons Members' Fund from 2022 to 2024.
+Clive Betts has served as the MP for Sheffield South East since 1992, giving him a parliamentary career spanning over three decades.
+He currently sits on the Speaker’s Conference, the Public Accounts Committee, and the Panel of Chairs, and has previously chaired the House of Commons Members’ Fund.

-Declared financial interests include two miscellaneous entries and one entry noting family members employed.
+Declared financial interests include miscellaneous entries (2) and one entry noting a family member’s employment.

 Generated 21 February 2026